 Background Screening Associated Fees

 The cost of the background screen is included in your coach license fee, unless your alias is pulled in the state of New York.
 New York counties charge an additional fee to process the background check.
-Any additional fee will be charged to you directly by our provider, Verified Volunteers.
+Any additional fee will be charged to you directly by our provider, Sterling Volunteers.
 A list of counties that charge additional fees can be found by clicking HERE.

 Gold Coach License: Level Three Screening